 The red line represents the higher price of potatoes.
 In this case, Eric will maximize utility by buying all meat and no potatoes (i.e., a corner solution).

 15. This is similar to #3 above.
 There is a difference between "willingness to buy" and "ability to buy".
 That’s what demand curves are all about.

-16. Ian initially locates at a corner solution with U1.
-When his income rises to $80,000, Ian buys one car with utility U2.
+16. Fraser initially locates at a corner solution with U1.
+When his income rises to $80,000, Fraser buys one car with utility U2.

 17. Bugs Bunny: Bugs initially locates at point A with utility U1.
 After the price of carrots increases, the budget line pivots inward and forces Bugs to relocate to point C with utility U2.
 The substitution effect is from A to B along the original utility curve.
 The income effect is from B to C (where the red line is the hypothetical budget constraint).

 18. a) MRS = -3/1 (if you plot fajitas on the x-axis); b) MRS = -6/1